htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   :macro:`DEFRAG_REQUIREMENTS` that select mutually exclusive subsets of the pool.
   :jira:`1903`

+- If a job does not define any of the periodic policy expressions (like periodic_hold), HTCondor no longer sets a default value (like false) in the job ad.
+The system knows that if these aren't set, to take the default action.
+  This removes about 10% of the attributes in a job ad, with corresponding benefits for all consumers of the job ad.
+  :jira:`1919`

 Bugs Fixed:

 - If the collector is storing offline ads via COLLECTOR_PERSISTENT_AD_LOG